kezsulap/SSO_MAX_CC/README.md

 	2h 5+♠
 	2n 8-9, no 4M
 ```
-and be processed accordingly to [https://kezsulap.github.io/SSO_MAX_CC/index.html?v=:README-files/en-example2.txt](this output)
+and be processed accordingly to [this output](https://kezsulap.github.io/SSO_MAX_CC/index.html?v=code:README-files/en-example2.txt)
 ```
 function after_transfer_to_h()
 	1h exactly 3!h
 	1s 4!s, no 3!h
 	1n etc.
+	#? means the bid will be added only if it's valid and not repeated,
+	#otherwise it'll be omitted with no error
+	?(dbl) takeout
+		rdbl strong
+	#!? means the bid will be added only if it's valid even if repeated
+	#otherwise it'll be omitted with no error
+	!?(dbl) diamonds
+		rdbl 3+♦
+end
 function after_transfer_to_s()
 	1s exactly 3!s
 	1n etc.